TZstatsADS/Fall2018-Proj1-shaolongM17X/doc/README.md

 # ADS Project 1: What made you happy today?
 ### Doc folder

-The doc directory contains the report or presentation files.
-It can have subfolders.
+EDA_project1.Rmd is the project file where all the exploratory works have been done.